What It’s Like

 Therapeutic Approach

-As a writer, a feminist, and a person who comes from a lineage of storytellers, however, I am particularly drawn to narrative therapy – in which we take our problematic stories and develop more empowering, hopeful narratives.
+As a writer, a feminist, and a person who comes from a lineage of storytellers, however, I am also drawn to narrative therapy – in which we take our problematic stories and develop more empowering, hopeful narratives.
 This approach separates the problem from the individual, and considers it in the context of the culture in which the problem arises.
 Dominant cultural narratives (of race, class, gender, mental health, ability, and so forth) play significant roles in how we navigate our lives.
 Put simply, problems are relational and contextual rather than isolated and individual.
-The letter I write to you after each counselling session is a narrative counselling practice.